apache/james-project/src/adr/0040-quality-levels-definitions.md

 ## Consequences

-Quality levels needs to be mentioned explicitly in the documentation, per artifact, and per feature.
+Quality levels need to be mentioned explicitly in the documentation, per artifact, and per feature.

 We need to audit existing artifacts and features to make a list of experimental and unsupported artifacts.
 We will maintain JIRA tickets opened from them, detailing for each one of them expected actions to raise the quality level.
 Maintaining such